zenflow/composite-service/README.md

 which proxies requests to the appropriate composed service depending on the URL, you can use the included HTTP proxy service instead of writing (and re-writing) your own.

-The HTTP proxy service can be configured with the `configureHttpProxyService` function which takes the following parameters and returns a service configuration object:
+The HTTP proxy service can be configured with the `configureHttpGatewayService` function which takes the following parameters and returns a service configuration object:
 TODO
 - `dependencies`: Used as `dependencies` in service configuration object (defaults to `[]`)